 The 6.5 Creedmoor and .308 Winchester are both flat shooting cartridges well suited for hunting thin skinned, small to medium sized animals like blacktail deer, mule deer, whitetail deer, fallow deer, or pronghorn.

-Don’t let anyone tell you that the 6.5 Creedmoor is too small for moose or elk.
+I’d personally lean strongly towards the 308 Winchester over the 6.5 Creedmoor for hunting bigger game.
+Don’t let anyone tell you that the 6.5 Creedmoor is too small for moose or elk though.
 Scandinavian hunters have taken untold numbers of moose with the 6.5x55mm Swedish over the past century.
 That cartridge has ballistics very similar to the 6.5 Creedmoor and is a good example of what a high sectional density bullet will do on really big game animals with excellent shot placement.

 That said, the 6.5 Creedmoor and .308 Winchester are definitely in a different league from heavy hitting cartridges like the 7mm Rem Mag and .300 Win Mag when it comes to hunting really tough, big, or dangerous game.